xaslilac/weave/readme.md

 Weave is written in Teal, (essentially lazy JavaScript, everything translates directly) and translated into Javascript.
 Since all translations are literal the generated code should be completely safe.

+TODO: Put a readme in the Teal repository detailing differences and semantics and whatever

 ## Installation